 Alex has been an online sports and pop culture writer for five years.
 When he's not writing about sports, Alex is an aspiring screenwriter.

 2020 stunk.
 Let’s address that elephant in the room.
 The world fell down around us and the world of wrestling was hit too.
 In addition to the numerous problems in the world, WWE made some bad decisions.
 Remember Raw Underground?
 Wouldn’t surprise me if you didn’t.
 Or how about Retribution?
 Here we had a gaggle of losers that resembled generic created wrestlers.
 They made so little impact that bringing them up this way feels like the only way to talk about them.
 (Plus there are criticisms that don't have a place in this article.)
 But for all the rightful criticisms WWE has received, the company tried to make the best of a bad situation.
-And PPVs not only varied in quality this year, but there was variety in how PPVs were even presented.
+And PPVs not only varied in quality in 2020, but there was variety in how PPVs were presented.
 So, here’s a ranking of each show from worst to best.

 WWE put on a major show literally a week after Summerslam.
 Honestly, for a show cobbled together that quickly, it was decent.
 In fact, the gulf between this show and Super Showdown is ginormous.
 Roman Reigns winning the Universal Title and beginning his epic heel turn is the big news and really felt like this show’s raison d’etra.
 It was weird but also kind of refreshing to see a show with only one world title on the line.
 It was nice to see Keith Lee make a big main roster debut and there were some okay matches.
 The Mysterio brood vs. Rollins and Murphy was pretty good, as was the U.S. title match.
 It’s only towards the bottom because there was much better in the year.
 But for the subterranean bar, WWE did a decent job.

 This show may actually depress me more than Super Showdown.
 March 8 – That date sound familiar?
 Okay, probably not because it was a few days before the world shut down.
 And that’s the sad thing: Remember crowds?
 Remember people?
 Remember things?
 This was the last major show WWE produced in front of a live crowd.
 And they hardly went out on a high note.
 “Universe Mode” has become shorthand for random matches.
 And with both world champions being part-timers, that’s how this show felt.
 For what it’s worth, there were some solid matches and some feuds were progressed.
 The women’s number one contendership was the main event because SOMETHING had to be.
 I’m all for women headlining shows.
-However, Shayna Bazler didn’t win her title match and spent most of the year as just another woman on the roster.
+However, Shayna Bazler didn’t win her title match, and she spent most of the year as just another woman on the roster.
 Hindsight does not defend this one.

 WWE literally promoted Edge vs. Orton as the Greatest Wrestling Match Ever.
 This became one of those things where even roasting WWE for this became a tired take.
 In hindsight, I kind of admire the “legitimate puffery” at hand.
 To their credit, Edge and Orton put on one of the best main roster matches of the year.
 (Though, that wouldn’t be nearly as catchy.)
 Unfortunately, some post-production “fixes” and obvious crowd sweetening hold this match back from true greatness.
 The rest of this show was serviceable but nothing special.
 We were robbed of that McIntryre vs. Mahall dream match we all wanted.
 (I hope you pick up the sarcasm because I’m laying it on pretty thick.)
 Instead, TNA history was recreated with Bobby Lashley vs. McIntyre.
 Decent match, but the Hurt Business was still getting over.
 Braun Strowman fought off both Miz and Morrison in what felt like a Smackdown main event.
 Everything else was nothing special.
-Oh, except the bizarre Viking Raiders vs. Street Profits match – unquestionably WWE’s worst “movie match”.
+Oh, except the bizarre Viking Raiders vs. Street Profits match – unquestionably WWE’s worst “movie match.”

 The Horror Show at Extreme Rules